Cranberry Orange Muffins

 How to make cranberry orange muffins:

-- Then in another bowl, whisk together the vegetable oil, sugar, eggs, milk, orange juice, vanilla extract, and orange zest.
+Step #2) In a medium bowl, whisk together the vegetable oil, sugar, eggs, milk, vanilla extract, and orange zest.

-- Combine the wet and dry ingredients together.
-Fold in the fresh cranberries.
+Step #3) Add the wet ingredients to the dry ingredients and mix until almost combined.
+Fold in the cranberries.

-- Spoon the batter into a muffin pan.
-Top with more cranberries if desired.
-Bake at 425F for 5 minutes, then reduce the oven to 375F and continue to bake for another 15 minutes.
+Step #4) Divide the batter evenly into a greased muffin pan.
+Bake at 425F for 5 minutes then 350F for 12-15 minutes.

 How to substitute with frozen or dried cranberries: